Deepakanandrao/openproject/docs/mobile-app-guide/first-steps/login-troubleshooting/README.md

 You know that your instance is running not on the minimum supported version, OpenProject 17.0.0, and the login fails with a browser error such as _“An authorization error has occurred.
 The client is not authorised to perform this request using this method.”_.

 **Cause:**
-The OpenProject Mobile App requires your instance to be on **OpenProject version 17.0.0 or later**.
+The OpenProject Mobile App requires your instance to be on **OpenProject version 17.0.0 or higher**.
 If your instance is running an older version, OAuth authentication may be disabled by default.

 **How to Fix:**